tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

    branch names: ['master', 'testbranch']

    >>> repo.log()
-   * b21ebbeeece723bf7aa2157eb2e8742a043df7d0 (master) (testbranch) : first commit with a single sample added to a dummy dataset
+   * b21ebbeeece723bf7aa2157eb2e8742a043df7d0 (master) (testbranch) : first commit with a single sample added to a dummy cellstore

 If instead, we do actually specify the base commit (with a different branch